survivejs/webpack-book/manuscript/loading/04_javascript.md

 ## Polyfilling features

 _@babel/preset-env_ allows you to polyfill certain language features for older browsers.
-For this to work, you should enable its `useBuiltIns` option and install [@babel/polyfill](https://babeljs.io/docs/usage/polyfill/).
-You have to include it in your project either through an import or an entry (`app: ["@babel/polyfill", PATHS.app]`). _@babel/preset-env_ rewrites the import based on your browser definition and loads only the polyfills that are needed.
+For this to work, you should enable its `useBuiltIns` option and install [core-js](https://www.npmjs.com/package/core-js).
+If you are using `async` functions and want to support older browsers, then [regenerator-runtime](https://www.npmjs.com/package/regenerator-runtime) is required as well.

+You have to include **core-js** to your project either through an import or an entry (`app: ["core-js", PATHS.app]`). _@babel/preset-env_ rewrites the import based on your browser definition and loads only the polyfills that are needed.
-_@babel/polyfill_ pollutes the global scope with objects like `Promise`.
-Given this can be problematic for library authors, there's [@babel/plugin-transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
-It can be enabled as a Babel plugin, and it avoids the problem of globals by rewriting the code in such way that they aren't be needed.

 T> [corejs-upgrade-webpack-plugin](https://www.npmjs.com/package/corejs-upgrade-webpack-plugin) makes sure you are using the newest **core-js** polyfills.
 Using it can help to reduce the size of the output.

+W> **core-js** pollutes the global scope with objects like `Promise`.
+Given this can be problematic for library authors, there's [@babel/plugin-transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
+It can be enabled as a Babel plugin, and it avoids the problem of globals by rewriting the code in a such way that they aren't be needed.

 W> Certain webpack features, such as _Code Splitting_, write `Promise` based code to webpack's bootstrap after webpack has processed loaders.
 The problem can be solved by applying a shim before your application code is executed.
 Example: `entry: { app: ["core-js/es/promise", PATHS.app] }`.